Cooling and Heating as a Utility…. Reducing Energy Bills and Consumption

 At the end of the day, does your business sell a product or does it sell the utility(s) you consumed to achieve that product?
 You can’t put 30% less meat into a pie and not notice the quality drop, but you could make the pie using 30% less utilities.

 The excess consumption is, in effect, throwing away your profit margin.
-You get absolutely zero credit, unlike gifting extra product where at least you’d get a feel good factor for the baker’s dozen.
+You get absolutely zero credit for using extra utilities, unlike gifting extra product where at least you’d get a feel good factor for the baker’s dozen.

 Harvest your waste or your local heat source to increase your profits